 His first CD, of works by Romantic composer Charles-Valentin Alkan, was an official jury nomination for the German Record Critics’ Award, established to set the "most rigorous standards for supreme achievement and quality" in the field of music recording.
-His album of Liszt’s complete Transcendental Etudes will be released on the Gramola label in 2016.
+His most recent album is Liszt’s complete Transcendental Etudes.

 Albert is also a passionate amateur Ironman triathlete and is among the most frequent contributors to the TEDx platform.
 A documentary about his life and work was released by dreama.tv in 2015.
 In October 2016, Albert was the cover story for Toastmaster Magazine, the official print publication of Toastmasters International, the world's largest organization for leadership and communication training in over 140 countries.
 He served as Head of Mission, Austria for the global think tank Diplomatic Council and continues to advocate for issues of children's rights around the world.
 As a keynote speaker and activist, Albert has spoken at venues ranging from Vienna's City Hall to the United Nations in Geneva.